 Holmlund, Chris, ed.
 American Cinema of the 1990s.
 New Brunswick: Rutgers University Press, 2008.
 José B. Capino, “Cinema and the Usable Past.”

 Holt, Elizabeth Mary.
 Colonizing Filipinas: Nineteenth-Century Representations of the Philippines in Western Historiography.
-Quezon City: Ateneo de Manila University, 2002.
+Quezon City: Ateneo de Manila University Press, 2002.
 “History as Visual Spectacle”; “Filipinas and Photography.”

 Hosillos, Lucila V. Movies in a Third World Country.
 Third World Studies Dependency series no. 15.
-[Quezon City]: Third World Studies Program, University of the Philippines College of Arts and Sciences, 1978.
+[Quezon City]: Third World Studies Program [of the] University of the Philippines College of Arts and Sciences, 1978.

 ———.
 Inside Philippine Movies, 1970-1990: Essays for Students of Philippine Cinema.
 Quezon City: Ateneo de Manila University Press, 1991.

 Intellectual Property Code of the Philippines and Related Laws: With Movie and Television Review and Classification Board (PD 1986), Videogram Regulatory Board (PD 1987), Children’s Television Act of 1997 and Others.
-Manila: Central Book Supply, [date unkn.].
+Manila: Central Book Supply, 1998.

 Isaac, Allan Punzalan.
 American Tropics: Articulating Filipino America.
 Critical American Studies Series.
 Minneapolis: University of Minnesota Press, 2006.
-Includes discussions of Philippines-set mid-century Hollywood productions as well as Andrew Cunanan.
+Includes discussions of Philippines-set mid-century Hollywood productions as well as of Andrew Cunanan, subject of several films & TV specials as the spree killer whose last victim was Gianni Versace.

 Ishizaka Kenji, ed.
 Philippine Film Festival: Fiesta of the Filmmakers.
 Introducing Southeast Asian Cinema series no. 3.
 Tokyo: Masaru Inoue, 1991.

 Jameson, Fredric.
 The Geopolitical Aesthetic: Cinema and Space in the World System.
 Perspectives series.
 Bloomington: Indiana University Press, 1992.
-“Art Naïf and the Admixture of Worlds.”
-A discussion of Mababangong Bangungot [Perfumed Nightmare] (Kidlat Tahimik, dir., Zoetrope Studios, 1977).
+“Art Naïf and the Admixture of Worlds” is an appreciation of Kidlat Tahimik’s Mababangong Bangungot [Perfumed Nightmare] (Zoetrope Studios, 1977).

 Joaquin, Nick [as Quijano de Manila].
 Amalia Fuentes and Other Etchings.
 [Manila]: National Book Store, 1977.